rootcathacking/catspin/README.md

 ![catspin](https://i.chzbgr.com/full/7889062656/h10C497C8/cat-spinning-on-a-roomba "catspin")

 # What is this?
-*Catspin* is basically a AWS proxy tool, which rotates its IP every request.
+*Catspin* is basically a AWS proxy tool, which rotates its IP with every request.
 It is based on Amazons API Gateway and uses the 'X-Forward-To' header.
 *Catspin* can be used to for web-discovery and bypass IP-based blocks or slowdowns naturally.
-It can be chained with most tools from *burp-scanner* to *gobuster*, *dirsearch*, *wfuzz*, and various Typo3 or Wordpress-Scanner, etc. Basically, if you throw a HTTP Get at it, *catspin* can probably handle it.
-If your interested in the accompanying Blogpost for this tool, you can find it [here](https://www.rootcat.de/blog/catspin_july22/).
+It can be chained with most tools from *burp-scanner* to *gobuster*, *dirsearch*, *wfuzz*, and various Typo3 or Wordpress-Scanner, etc.
+Basically, if you throw a HTTP Get at it, *catspin* can probably handle it.
+If your interested in the initial Blogpost for this tool, you can find it [here](https://www.rootcat.de/blog/catspin_july22/).

 # Use responsible
 *Catspin* is a powerful tool which can circumvent most if not all IP-based security or intrusion detection/prevention systems.
-As a pentesting tool it is only to be used as such and with explicit permission by your customer/target or you own systems.
+As a pentesting or redteaming tool it is only to be used as such and with explicit permission by your customer/target or you own systems.
 Discuss the use of an IP-rotating scanning tool before your engagement and make sure to start with slow requests when conducting your test.
-It is always the pentesters responsibility to conduct a safe and efficient engagement.
+It is always the testers responsibility to conduct a safe and efficient engagement.

 # Requirements
 As this is an AWS API Gateway based tool you need an AWS account with sufficient permission to create and deploy REST API Gateway.